 Yes.
-For a YMCA closed competition dual meet or non-sanctioned invitational meet to count as a qualifying meet for entry into a sanctioned championship meet or national meet, or for times from such a meet to be valid for entry into such higher level meets, consideration for YMCA National Records or consideration for YMCA National Top Ten designations, the meet must be conducted under the USA-S technical rules, as described above.
+For a YMCA closed competition dual meet or non-sanctioned invitational meet to count as a qualifying meet for entry into a sanctioned championship meet or national meet, or for times from such a meet to be valid for entry into such higher level meets, consideration for YMCA National Records or consideration for YMCA National Top Ten Designations, the dual or invitational meet must be conducted under the USA-S technical rules, as described above.